tom-howard/ros2/docs/course/part1.md

         !!! info "What do the additional arguments above do?"

             * `--packages-select`: Build *only* the `part1_pubsub` package, nothing else (without this `colcon` would attempt to build *every* package in the workspace).
-            * `--symlink-install`: Ensures that you don't have to re-run `colcon build` every time you make a change to your package's executables (i.e. your Python files in the `scripts` directory).
+            * `--symlink-install`: Ensures that you don't have to re-run `colcon build` every time you make a change to your package's executables (i.e. your Python nodes in the `scripts` directory).

     1. Finally, "re-source" your `bashrc`[^source-bashrc]: